Resurgencenithamirpur/elo-implementation/README.md

 ![](./img/4.png)
 ![](./img/2.png)

-** ELO was invented for only 1v1 matches it does account for multiplayer rating change **
+** ELO was invented for only 1v1 matches it does NOT account for multiplayer rating change **

 ## ELO implementation for 5v5 (or multiplayer games)